Image source https://native-land.ca/

 The Wet’suwet’en of Northwestern British Columbia call it DIDIC’AH CI’ISTS’O and TL’EYHTSE.

-The different traditions involving chaga throughout Canada converge together in the shared credence of chaga as a healing medicine.
+The different traditions involving fungi throughout Canada converge together in the shared credence that chaga is a healing medicine.
 Whether it is burned to alleviate joint pain or simmered for hours to make an antiviral tea or held near to the skin as it burns to stimulate the body’s energy meridians, chaga holds great medicinal value in these cultures.
 The Dene of Saskatchewan even use burning chaga in a ritual for divination - two lines of powdered chaga are ignited and the line that burns first indicates the event that will occur first.

 According to Cree legend, the mythological character Wisakecak threw the scab from one of his wounds against a birch tree.
-To this day Chaga remains on the trees to benefit mankind.
+To this day Chaga remains on the trees to support mankind.

 Permaculture- Ecological researcher and writer, Bill Mollison and David Holmgren coined the term in 1978.
 They combined the words permanent and agriculture to create permaculture as a system of ecological farming.
 It was later expanded to stand for permanent and culture to emphasize the social needs of people and their housing as integral to a sustainable system as well.